 Literature is a dynamic force for change.
 Hull English postgraduates gain insight into society, culture and politics by developing an understanding of the power of language.
-And both the MA and the MRes programmes provide students with a thorough grounding in research methods and practices.
+This MA provides students with a thorough grounding in research methods and practices.

 We offer dedicated routes for study and supervision in both Literary Studies and Creative Writing.
 There are also designated pathways allowing students to focus their studies on Medieval and Renaissance Literature and Culture, Nineteenth-Century Literature and Culture, and Modern and Contemporary Literature and Culture.
 Creative Writing modules allow students to focus their interests on both fiction and non-fiction prose forms, and / or poetry.
 Students can opt to take a combination of Literary Studies and Creative Writing modules if suitably qualified.

 Staff are internationally renowned and working at the cutting edge of their disciplines, both literary and creative.